Inspired by the country’s history and culture, a new wave of Egyptian clothing is emerging.

 In a short period of time, Onsi name has become a synonym for glamorous gowns, as well as trendy and stylish dresses.

-To top it all, her bridal wear is flawless as Onsi’s wedding dresses make that ‘once in a lifetime’ event ever so special.
+Her bridal wear is flawless as Onsi’s wedding dresses make that ‘once in a lifetime’ event ever so special.

 The King’s Mother